vegaprotocol/specs/specs/0043-market-lifecycle.md

 **Exit:**

-- Auction period ends.
-This is governed by a network parameter.
+- Auction period ends when the enactment period has concluded, subject to the usual [ending of auction checks](./0026-auctions.md).

-  - Opening auction period ends → ???
+  - Opening auction period ends & checks pass → Active

 **Behaviour:**

 - Liquidity providers can make, change, or exit commitments
 - Trading is possible as per [any regular auction period](./0026-auctions.md).
-- No market data (price, etc.) is emitted, no positions exist on the market, and no risk management occurs
+- Margins on orders as per auction based instructions in [margin calculator spec](./0019-margin-calculator.md).

 ### Active markets